smithy-lang/smithy-gradle-plugin/README.md

 }
 ```

-*Note*: To use the `trait-codegen` Smithy build plugin to generate java trait definitions with this gradle plugin,
+*Note*: To use the `trait-codegen` Smithy build plugin to generate Java trait definitions with this Gradle plugin,
 users must still apply the plugin in their `smithy-build.json`.

 *Note*: The `smithy-trait-package` plugin does not automatically apply any publishing plugins.
 If you wish to publish your